 I’ve provided some sample projects (written in the free open source Great Cow Basic language which is perfect for beginners) to get you started.
-You’ll find the source code at the article link.
+You’ll find the source code below in the downloads.
 Just as a teaser, you’ll see how to:

 If you really want to learn about microcontrollers, then jump in and try your hand at a custom circuit.
 The sky’s the limit with your very own PIC trainer built from surplus.
 NV

 |All fixed resistors are 1/4 watt, 5% values.|

 |All fixed Capacitors are 1/4 watt, 5% values.|